Is the Stock Market Open or Closed on Easter 2022?

 That rule doesn’t always apply, however — including around the Easter holiday.

-The stock market will be closed on Easter Sunday, April 12, just like any other Sunday.
-In terms of changes to normal operating hours for investors, the bond markets will close early at 2 p.m. on Thursday, April 9, and both the stock and bond markets will be closed on April 10, 2020, for Good Friday.
-This represents a diversion from the usual weekend holiday rule, in which the stock market would normally close the following Monday.
-But Easter is an exception: The markets will reopen for business on Monday, April 13.
+The stock market will be closed on Easter Sunday, April 17, just like any other Sunday.
+In terms of changes to normal operating hours for investors, the bond markets will close early at noon on Good Friday, April 15, and both the New York Stock Exchange and Nasdaq will also be closed that day.

-Here’s a list of the nine federal holidays the stock market observes in 2020:
+Here’s a list of the nine holidays the stock market observes in 2022:

 - New Year’s Day